vitorzwk/vitorzwk/README.md

 ## 🎮 In my free time, I like to...

-- 🏀 Trully love play basketball.
+- 🏀 Basketball isn't just a hobby for me — it's part of who I am
-- 🎬 Watch movies like "Project Hail Mary" and "Seven".
+- 🎬 Watching movies (especially *Se7en*)
-- 🤠 Big fan of Red Dead Redemption 2.
+- 🤠 Huge fan of Red Dead Redemption 2
-- 🏋️‍♂️ Work hard at gym.
+- 🏋️‍♂️ Working out

 ---

 ## 📈 GitHub Stats